 However, danazol can cause a number of unpleasant side effects if used on a long-term basis.
 For example, it may cause:

-As a result of these side effects, many people with hereditary angioedema are uneasy about using danazol on a long-term basis.
+Due to these side effects, many people with hereditary angioedema are uneasy about using danazol on a long-term basis.
 Stanozolol is a similar medication that is slightly better tolerated.

-Icatibant is a relatively new medication that is used to treat acute (short-lasting) episodes of swelling.
+Icatibant is a relatively new medication used to treat acute (short-lasting) episodes of swelling.
 It works by blocking the effects of some of the chemicals that are responsible for causing the swelling in cases of hereditary angioedema.